-Applicants should describe the unmet need in the community in which the POC is to be located.
+Applicants should describe the unmet need in the community for OUD treatment that is tailored to pregnant and parenting individuals and their children.

-C. Project Description (align to Work Plan, Attachment D)

-- 1. Clearly defined measurable goals, objectives and anticipated outcomes; - 2.
-A timeline for implementation that clearly defines milestones, inclusive of start-up; - 3.
-A timeline for when each service or activity will be implemented if a staggered approach is to be used; - 4.
-Location and description of facility including hours and days/evenings of operation for the populations served and description of ADA compliance; - 5.
-Mission and vision statement with a description of how the goals and objectives flow from the organization's mission and vision; - Description of activities and services that will be provided, including other resources that can be leveraged to support the project along with a rationale for the inclusion of each specific service and activity; - 7.
-Existing relationships with, and understanding of, community resources;

-- 8. Involvement of key partners and the roles they will assume in the implementation of recovery support services.
-(NOTE: letters of commitment are required from all key partners and these commitment letters will not count towards page limitations); - 9.
-A plan for peer involvement in support services; and - 10.
-Describe any potential challenges, if known, and contingency plans for addressing concerns related to circumstances that may arise.
+- 1. Clearly defined measurable goals, objectives, and anticipated outcomes; - 2.
+A timeline for implementation that clearly defines milestones, inclusive of start-up; - Activities and services that will be provided, including other resources that can be leveraged to support the program along with a rationale for the inclusion of each specific service and activity; - 4.
+Involvement of key partners and the roles they will assume in the implementation of services.
+(NOTE: letters of commitment are required from all key partners and these commitment letters will not count towards page limitations); - 5.
+Training that the program administrators, facility staff, and providers will undergo; - 6.
+The location and description of facility, including partner facilities if not a one-stop shop, including hours and days/evenings of operation for the populations served and description of Americans with Disabilities Act (ADA) compliance; - 7.
+How the applicant plans to conduct outreach to pregnant and parenting individuals in the community to engage them in the treatment services; - 8.
+The number of estimated individuals that will be served by the program on a monthly basis with a projected utilization within each distinct service or activity offered; - 9.
+The continuous feedback loop(s) the applicant will implement with the individuals who are served by this program; - 10.
+The plan for peer involvement in support services; and, - 11.
+Any potential challenges, if known, and contingency plans for addressing concerns related to circumstances that may arise.